 - "See another option" - a section on the product card that aims to encourage the user to choose another product in a higher version, e.g. when the user is on the card with a standard product, in the recommended assortment section he will find a premium product (up-selling).

 - Product out of stock - when the product is currently out of stock, the user gets information about a suggested substitute that is in stock.
 The user can immediately add it to the cart and make a purchase, so you do not lose a customer.

 - Products matching a given category - a section under the category products where you can recommend other products matching a given category, e.g. in case of selling medical gloves, these will be aprons, masks, caps (cross-selling).

-Every two weeks we send out a newsletter full of content about the e-commerce marketplace.
+We send out a newsletter full of content about the e-commerce marketplace.
 No spam - we promise!

 Let's work together